AliPakzad/Data-Analyst-Final-Portfolio-Project-Marketing-Analytics/README.md

 My goal in this project is to find the patterns in customers buying behaviours and give useful insights about data to managers looking for data-driven decisions.So they can use it in their future marketing plans and become more successful.

+I have used the knowledge of following in this Capstone project:

+Python, Pandas, NumPy, Matplotlib and Seaborn

 **Project Tasks:**